 The Sheppard's Son

-As a 7 year old Sam (Bradley Reid, Jonathan Kroeker, Henry Czerny) was just 7 years old he was woken up in the early hours of July 4, 1954 police swarmed through his home after his mother Marilyn (Lindsay Frost) was murdered and his father Dr. Sam Sheppard (Peter Strauss) was arrested for her murder.
+As a 7 year old Sam (Bradley Reid, Jonathan Kroeker, Henry Czerny) was just 7 years old he was woken up in the early hours of July 4, 1954 as police swarmed through his home after his mother Marilyn (Lindsay Frost) was murdered and his father Dr. Sam Sheppard (Peter Strauss - Texas Justice) was arrested on suspicion of killing her.
 He also remembered the day that the judge sentenced his father to life in prison and all the media surrounding his father's trial.
-In fact Sam's whole life is haunted by those days and as a grown up he sets about proving his father was innocent once and for all.
+In fact Sam's whole life is haunted by those days and now as a grown up he sets about proving his father was innocent once and for all.

-For those who are unaware the true story of Dr. Sam Sheppard is said to have been the inspiration for the television series "The Fugitive" and therefore in turn the inspiration for the Harrison Ford movie "The Fugitive".
-But that doesn't mean "Death in the Shadows: The Sam Sheppard Story" is another version of "The Fugitive" as whilst it partly dramatizes Dr. Sam Sheppard's story and his own fight for justice in the years following his arrest and incarceration it is also the story of his son Sam and how into his grown up years he felt a need to clear his father's name once and for all.
+For those who are unaware the true story of Dr. Sam Sheppard is said to have been the inspiration for the television series "The Fugitive" and therefore in turn the inspiration for the plot of the Harrison Ford movie "The Fugitive".
+But that doesn't mean "Death in the Shadows: The Sam Sheppard Story" is just another version of "The Fugitive" as whilst it partly dramatizes Dr. Sam Sheppard's story and his own fight for justice in the years following his arrest and incarceration it is also the story of his son Sam and how into his grown up years he felt a need to prove his father not guilty once and for all.